millsvonmilski/ofxSimpleScreenRecorder/README.md

 5. Wait until rendering process done do not close the app during the process

-6. When process done, this will open your terminal and run FFmpeg command
+6. When process done, ofxSimpleScreenRecorder will open your terminal and run FFmpeg command

 7. Folder where the video is will be popped-up